General Info A – Z

 2/ Check on the shelves in your building .

-3/ Look in the lost property box in the main building.
+3/ Look in the lost property cupboard in the main building.

 This map of the school shows a building plan, helping you or your children find your way around.

 In the event of the need to administer medication to your child this is the responsibility of our School administration staff.
-We would request that if medication is to be taken at school, parents must fill in a Medical Permission Form, which is available from the school office or downloadable here: Medication v0 1.
+If medication is to be taken at school, parents must fill in a Medical Permission Form, which is available from the school office or downloadable here: Medication v0 1.
 All medications are to be handed to the office on the day in a small unbreakable container, clearly marked with the child’s name, room number, and dosage details.
 Teachers cannot be responsible for reminding students.
 The office will record the time when the medication is taken.